sukhmanvig/DreamCode/doc/sprint3/PB.md

 * Priority: 3
 * Complexity: 7

-**As a visual learner, I want to interact graphically with how arrays work, so that I can learn the concept in a visual way.**
+**As a visual learner, I want to interact graphically with how lists work, so that I can learn the concept in a visual way.**

-* Cos: The User can play a game illustrating the functionality of arrays and common operations on them.
+* Cos: The User can play a game illustrating the functionality of lists and common operations on them.
 * Priority: 3
 * Complexity: 7